pricklygorse/Interactive-Image-Background-Remover/README.md

 **Interactive Models**
 - Segment Anything + mobile-sam: [https://huggingface.co/vietanhdev/segment-anything-onnx-models/tree/main](https://huggingface.co/vietanhdev/segment-anything-onnx-models/tree/main)

+   In the mobile_sam download, rename sam_vit_h_4b8939.decoder.onnx to mobile_sam.decoder.onnx, so there is a matching .encoder and .decoder.

 I recommend just using mobile-sam as it has near instant inference results, and you can zoom into the image for higher resolution masks.
 I haven't found much benefit to using the larger models.

 If using quantised Segment Anything models, these require the .quant suffix before .encoder in the filename, which is the opposite of how they are named when downloaded from the links above.